Janortop5/watchn-microservices-on-microsoft-azure-aks-with-github-actions-and-terrafrom/README.md

 - set appropriate permissions for the different users according to their role
 - clusters in private subnets with only 443 ingress rule
 ## Autoscaling
-- making use of Vertical Pod Autoscaler to scale kubernetes cluster according to historical resource usage measurements
+- making use of **Vertical Pod Autoscaler (VPA)** to scale kubernetes cluster according to historical resource usage measurements
 - Adds more CPU and Memory to pods by adjusting the resource requests and limits for pods